Frosthaven/yank-system-ops.nvim/README.md

 ## 🚀 Usage

-See the example below for how to configure `frosthaven/yank-system-ops.nvim`:
+See the example below for how to configure `yank-system-ops.nvim`:

 ```lua
 return {